JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 #### Typeclass Constraints

-In essence, typeclasses extend type system by adding a kind of requirements, Constraints on type variables that are bound by universal quantifier.
+In essence, typeclasses extend typesystem by adding a kind of requirements, Constraints on type variables that are bound by universal quantifier.
-Type system needs to carefully track that universal types are instantiated only to the types satisfying their Constraints, and that the types are generalized to universal types properly, without leaving out any Constraints.
+Typesystem needs to carefully track that universal types are instantiated only to the types satisfying their Constraints, and that the types are generalized to universal types properly, without leaving out any Constraints.

 For example, we can instantiate a universal type `∀ a.
 (C1 a, C2 a) ⇒ (a, a) → a` only to a type that satisfies both Constraints `C1` and `C2`.
 Or, in case of a generalization, given a function `mappend ∷ ∀ a.
 Monoid a ⇒ a → a → a`, for a function `f` in `let f = (\x → mappend x x)` we must infer a type `∀ t.
 Monoid t ⇒ t → t`.

-Everything else is mostly a matter of other language aspects (structure, editor and constraints aspects) and not of a type system.
+Everything else is mostly a matter of other language aspects (structure, editor and constraints aspects) and not of a typesystem.
-Still, it's important to note, that type system doesn't need to check that type variables are properly scoped, because it is handled by "constraints" language aspect.
+Still, it's important to note, that typesystem doesn't need to check that type variables are properly scoped, because it is handled by "constraints" language aspect.
-It slightly simplifies the type system.
+It slightly simplifies the typesystem.
     <!-- MAYBE MOVE IN PREVIOUS SECTION ABOUT STLC? -->

-So, existing type system needs to be modified only in the places concerned with universal types:
+So, existing typesystem needs to be modified only in the places concerned with universal types:
 - modification of generalization & instantiation of type variables in `forall` handler;
 - straightforward additions in macro table `types` and `recover` handler.